IvanoDaneri/SpringBootJWT/readme.txt

 2) JWT configuration: carries out Authentication and Authorization by implementing the OAuth 2.0 JWT (Json Web Token) standard which provides a validity token with a fixed expiry time.

-Enable of specific security configuration is operated by the jwtSecurity property defined in the application properties (application.properties, property: spring.security.jwt).
+Enable of security configuration 1 or 2 is operated by the jwtSecurity property defined in the application properties (application.properties, property: spring.security.jwt).
 Validity token duration is fixed by the sessionDuration property defined in the application properties (application.properties, property: spring.security.jwt.session-duration).

 Let's see the WebSecurityConfig SpringBoot configuration class: